PrincetonUniversity/prga/docs/source/build_your_custom_fpga.rst

         iotiles[orientation] = context.create_tile(
                 'io_tile_{}'.format(orientation.name),  # name of the tile
                 iob,            # IOB/CLB in the tile
-                8,              # number of IOBs in the tile orientation)    # on which side of the FPGA the tile can be placed
+                orientation)    # on which side of the FPGA the tile can be placed

 `Orientation` is an enum with 5 values: `Orientation.north`, `Orientation.east`,